11 Top-Rated Mountain Biking Trails in Sedona

-- Rentals and Tune-ups: For a good selection of rental bikes, or for a tune-up or any other biking needs, stop by Over the Edge Bikes in West Sedona.
+- Rentals and Tune-ups: For a good selection of rental bikes, or for a tune-up or any other biking needs, stop by Thunder Mountain Bikes in West Sedona.
 They also sell the trail map and can offer some good advice on where to go based on your abilities.

 - Park Pass: To park at the trailheads, you'll need a Red Rock Pass or an Interagency National Parks Pass.
 You can get these at various offices around Sedona.

 Mountain biking trails are spread all over, from West Sedona, along Highway 179, and down to the Village of Oak Creek to the south.
 Where to stay depends on your personal preference and possibly your budget.
 The most reasonably priced properties can usually be found in Oak Creek, and prices vary considerably by season.